Lynne Naylor: Career

-Naylor attended Sheridan College.
-She co-founded Spümcø and was involved in the development of Ren & Stimpy.
-Ren & Stimpy was criticized for violence with adult, bathroom, dark and sexual humor that TV scarcely uses; it was also praised by some critics and audiences and inspired more innovative satirical cartoons such as Beavis and Butt-Head, Rocko's Modern Life, South Park, Family Guy, and SpongeBob SquarePants.
-She also produced and directed the film Hercules and Xena - The Animated Movie: The Battle for Mount Olympus.
+She also produced and directed the film Hercules and Xena – The Animated Movie: The Battle for Mount Olympus.
 Her biggest roles in character designs were for The Powerpuff Girls, Samurai Jack, Star Wars: Clone Wars, Foster's Home for Imaginary Friends, Hi Hi Puffy AmiYumi, and more.

-Naylor and Sunil Hall created the DreamWorks series The Mighty Ones, which debuted on Hulu and Peacock in 2020.
+Naylor and Sunil Hall created the DreamWorks series The Mighty Ones for Hulu and Peacock in 2020.

-She co-created the failed Nickelodeon pilot the Modifyers with her late husband Chris Reccardi in 2007.
+She co-created the failed Nickelodeon pilot The Modifyers with her husband Chris Reccardi in 2007.